-Nicknamed baldpate for the creamy white patch atop the drake’s head, the American wigeon is medium in size, similar in scale to a wood duck, weighing in at slightly less than 2 pounds on average.
+Nicknamed baldpate for the creamy white patch atop the drake’s head, the American wigeon is a medium-size duck, similar in scale to a wood duck, and weighs slightly less than 2 pounds on average.
 The drake sports a salt-and-pepper head and neck, an iridescent green eye patch extending to the back of the head, a pale blue bill edged in black, and a white belly.
 In flight, the drake’s trademark white shoulder patch provides identification assistance.
 The hen, as with most species, is drab brown overall.
-Although present in all four flyways, wigeon are most commonly encountered in the Pacific and Central corridors, as well as in the southern U.S. (The Eurasian wigeon, a different species found in the Pacific Flyway, is uncommon but thought to be increasing in number and distribution.)
+Although present in all four flyways, wigeon are most commonly encountered in the Pacific and Central corridors, as well as in the southern U.S.

-Interestingly, wigeon are often called robbers, for their habit of stealing scraps of aquatic vegetation brought to the surface by diving ducks, such as redheads and canvasbacks, feeding in deep water.
+Interestingly, wigeon are also often called robbers due to their habit of stealing scraps of aquatic vegetation brought to the surface by diving ducks, such as redheads and canvasbacks, feeding in deep water.
 Here are some basic tips on how to hunt wigeon.

-Traditional mallard quacks can turn a baldpate or two, but it’s the wigeon’s breathy rising-and-falling who-WHEET-whooo that more often than not proves the auditory ticket.
-Some duck hunters can mimic the sound using just their natural voice; for others, an inexpensive wigeon whistle like Haydel’s MP-90 offers ease of use as well as often-needed volume for use on open water.
+Traditional mallard quacks can turn a baldpate or two, but it’s the wigeon’s breathy, rising-and-falling who-WHEET-whooo that proves the auditory ticket more often than not.
+Some duck hunters can mimic the sound using just their natural voice.
+For others, an inexpensive wigeon whistle like Haydel’s MP-90 offers ease of use as well as often-needed volume for use on open water.
 Wigeon are vocal birds, especially on the water, and multiple callers are more effective than a soloist.

 With its white crown, a drake wigeon makes the shotgunner’s task easy—or easier—by providing an excellent focal point when you are determining lead.
 Keep your head down, eyes on the white, brush out the bird with the muzzle, and follow through.
 Hunters in areas with pintail-limit restrictions should take extra care, as the hens of the two species can look awfully similar, especially in low-light conditions.
 Look for the pintail’s longer neck and thin swept wings, both of which are visible even in silhouette.